HACU Membership Frequently Asked Questions

-4. If my institution is not a member or I’d like to join the Faculty and Staff Caucus, what is the application process?
+4. If my institution is not a member or I’d like to join as a Faculty and Staff Affiliate, what is the application process?

 Membership applications for new members can be found at Members/New Member Application.
-Individuals can join by using the Faculty and Staff Caucus Membership Application.
+Individuals can join by using the Faculty and Staff Affiliate Application.
 HACU will review and approve your application within approximately five working days from submission.
-If there are any questions regarding your application, HACU will contact the HACU Contact, Administrative Assistant and/or President (institutional membership) or the individual applying for Caucus membership.
+If there are any questions regarding your application, HACU will contact the HACU Contact, Administrative Assistant and/or President (institutional membership) or the individual applying for Faculty and Staff Affiliate membership.
 For institutional membership, an invoice will be automatically sent via e-mail to the President, HACU Contact and Administrative Assistant.
-For Caucus membership, the individual applying for membership will be e-mailed the invoice directly.
+For Faculty and Staff Affiliate membership, the individual applying for membership will be e-mailed the invoice directly.

 5. What is HACU’s membership year?

 HACU’s membership year runs from January 1 to December 31.
 Institutions, however, can join any time during the year.

 6. Where can I find membership dues rates?

 The dues sheet is located on HACU’s website under Members/Membership Dues.
 Membership dues are published a few months prior to the start of the calendar year.
 Please base your payment on the official invoice submitted to you after the application or renewal approval.
 Do not base your dues on previous year’s invoices or applications.

 7. What payment methods are available to pay for membership dues?

 Payment options include credit card, check, purchase order, and wire transfer (international members only).
 Upon approval of your membership application, our online system automatically sends identical invoices to both the President and HACU Contact for institutional membership or directly to the Faculty and Staff Affiliate for individual membership.